How Do I Stop Chasing People Who Do Not Put In Effort

 you want to prove something to yourself

-But the more you chase, the more you disconnect from your own value.
+But the more you chase, the more disconnected you become from your own value.
+You start negotiating for attention instead of expecting reciprocity.

 Where You Go From Here